Samuel1698/fakeViewport/README.md

 ## Requirements

 ### Hardware
-- A **Dell Wyse Thin Client** or similar device.
+- A **Dell Wyse Thin Client**, **NUC**, **Raspberry Pi** or a similar small computer capable of running Linux.
-- Tested on:
+- Personally Tested on:
   - Dell Wyse 5070 with Linux Mint.
   - Dell Wyse Dx0Q with antiX Linux.
-(CPU Might be too weak for unifi.ui.com - Remains untested in local access)

 ### Software
-- A lightweight Linux distribution of your choice (Preferably Debian based).
+- A lightweight Linux distribution of your choice (Must be Debian based).
-- Firefox, Chrome, Chromium installed.
+- Firefox, Chrome, or Chromium installed.
 - Python3
 - OPTIONAL but recommended: ssh installed and configured for remote monitoring.